-- 2.1 Staffing arrangements are consistent with conditions outlined in the licence: - the number and the categories of nursing and other staff; - the kinds of nursing and other care provided or available at the facility; and - the periods and times at which they are provided or available. - 2.2 Staffing arrangements for the perioperative suite are in accordance with the Australian Confederation of Operating Room Nurses ACORN Standards for Perioperative Nursing, 2006, (as amended from time to time). - 2.3 Staffing arrangements for anaesthesia are in accordance with the Australian and New Zealand College of Anaesthetic Guidelines (as amended from time to time): - T1 Recommendations on Minimum Facilities for Safe Anaesthesia Practice in Operating Suites; and - PS8 The Assistant for Anaesthetist.
+- 2.1 Staffing arrangements are consistent with conditions outlined in the licence: - the number and categories of nursing and other staff, that being 3.5 hours of general nursing care per patient per day of which 2.0 hours shall be provided by a Registered General Nurse, or as stated on the licence certificate; - the kinds of nursing and other care provided or available at the facility; and - the periods and times at which they are provided or available. - 2.2 Staffing arrangements for the perioperative suite are in accordance with the Australian College of Operating Room Nurses, ACORN Standards for Perioperative Nursing, 2006 (as amended from time to time). - 2.3 Staffing arrangements for anaesthesia are in accordance with the Australian and New Zealand College of Anaesthetic Guidelines (as amended from time to time): - T1 Recommendations on Minimum Facilities for Safe Anaesthesia Practice in Operating Suites. - PS8 The Assistant for Anaesthetist.

-Registered nurses who are trained, experienced and deemed competent by the facility management would not require training in accordance with PS8.
+Registered Nurses who are trained, experienced and deemed competent by the facility management would not require training in accordance with PS8.